HumanBrainProject/coallocation-slurm-plugin/README.md

 7. Comment out the lines 75-76 again.
 8. Run `vagrant up` again.
 9. Run `vagrant ssh controller`
-10. Compile the Sulrm source code in the VM and run the service (`cd /vagrant/slurm && ./configure && make & make install && sudo slurmctld -D &`).
+10. Compile the Sulrm source code in the VM and run the service (`cd /vagrant/slurm && ./configure && make && make install && sudo slurmctld -D &`).
 11. Run `vagrant ssh server1`
-12. Compile the Sulrm source code in the VM and run the service (`cd /vagrant/slurm && ./configure && make & make install && slurmd start`).
+12. Compile the Sulrm source code in the VM and run the service (`cd /vagrant/slurm && ./configure && make && make install && slurmd start`).
-13. Do the same for **server2** VM.
+13. Do the step 12 for **server2** VM.
-14. Test the servers are idle and ready to submit the jobs, by running `sinfo` on the **controller** VM.
+14. Make sure the servers are idle and ready to submit the jobs, by running `sinfo` on the **controller** VM.

-By this setup, you will have three servers, two partitions, two shared storage tiers (**hps** and **lps**) and a single control daemon server.

-After this setup, the cluster is ready to use and you could submit your jobs using `sbatch` command.
+By this setup, you will have three servers (two compute nodes and a single control daemon server), two partitions and two shared storage tiers (**hps** and **lps**).
+Now you could submit your jobs using `sbatch` command.
 By passing the job storage requirements of jobs, as discussed in the previous section, you will let Slurm decide which compute and data resources should be assigned to your jobs.

 ## References
 <a id="1">[1]</a>